casmls/casmls.github.io/_posts/2017-03-09-RecipeSGMCMC.md

 Here, $$Q(z)$$ is a skew-symmetric curl matrix representing the deterministic traversing effects seen in HMC procedures.
 In contrast, the diffusion matrix $$D(z)$$ determines the strength of the Wiener-process-driven diffusion. $$\epsilon$$-discretization yields a practical algorithm, which is basically preconditioned gradient decent with the right amount of additional noise injected at each step.

-The authors proof, that sampling  the  stochastic  dynamics  of  Eq.
+The authors prove that sampling  the  stochastic  dynamics  of  Eq.
 (1) with
 $$f(z)$$ as in Eq.
 (2) leads to the desired posterior distribution as the stationary distribution.
-They further proof completeness, i.e. for any continuous Markov process with the desired stationary distribution $$p^s(z)$$, there exists an SDE as in Eq.
+They further prove completeness, i.e. for any continuous Markov process with the desired stationary distribution, $$p^s(z)$$, there exists an SDE as in Eq.
 (1) with $$f(z)$$ defined as in Eq.
 (2).
-For scalability to large data sets, computing gradient estimates on minibatches already introduces some amount of noise, which has to be estimated such that the additionaly injected noise can be appropriately reduced.
+For scalability to large data sets, computing gradient estimates on minibatches already introduces some amount of noise, which has to be estimated such that the additionally injected noise can be appropriately reduced.

 Examples
 --------

-The recipe can be used to "reinvent" previous MCMC algorithms, such as Hamiltonian Monte Carlo (HMC, [3]), stochastic gradient Hamiltonian Monte Carlo (SGHMC, [4]), stochastic gradient Langevin dynamics (SGLD, [5]), stochastic gradient Riemannian Langevin dynamics (SGRLD, [6]) and stochastic gradient Nose-Hoove thermostats (SGNHT, [7]).
+The recipe can be used to "reinvent" previous MCMC algorithms, such as Hamiltonian Monte Carlo (HMC, [3]), stochastic gradient Hamiltonian Monte Carlo (SGHMC, [4]), stochastic gradient Langevin dynamics (SGLD, [5]), stochastic gradient Riemannian Langevin dynamics (SGRLD, [6]) and stochastic gradient Nose-Hoover thermostats (SGNHT, [7]).
 The corresponding choices of $$Q$$ and $$D$$ are listed in following table.

 ![ABC]({{site.base_url}}/img/Recipe-table.png)